© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Anderton Boat Lift, aqueduct, basins, meter building, toll houses and buried remains of salt chutes, inclined planes, the east basin and dockside features is a scheduled monument protected by Historic England under reference 1021152.
 View the official record →

-Anderton Boat Lift is a Victorian-era engineering structure located in Cheshire, England, designed to connect the River Weaver and the Trent and Mersey Canal by means of a hydraulic boat lift mechanism.
+Anderton Boat Lift is a scheduled ancient monument in Cheshire, England, comprising the remains of an ambitious nineteenth-century industrial complex associated with salt extraction and canal transport.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021152.

 Anderton Boat Lift, aqueduct, basins, meter building, toll houses and buried remains of salt chutes, inclined planes, the east basin and dockside features is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021152.